 Stalk the mentors

 When the blog hop rolls around next week, take time to read the wishlists and pick out the mentors who best fit what you’re pitching.
 Go ahead and reach out on Twitter.
-Beware of any wish lists you uncover if you start stalking early — this year’s will be posted on 9/11.
-Anything you find now is likely from last year.
+Beware of any wish lists you uncover if you start stalking early.
+You can find the schedule here.
+Anything you find now is likely from last year or before.

 You’ll get into Pitch Wars what you put into it.